harryho/flata/README.rst

 - **No default table** _default table is removed in PseuDB.
 User needs to create a table first before inserting any data.

-- **Built-in id** PseuDB always attachs `_oid` to every record, but user can customize the unique id field for test purpose.
+- **Built-in ID** PseuDB always attachs `_oid` to every record, but user can customize the unique id field for test purpose.

 - **Only table object can execute CRUD** TinyDB can execute CRUD action, but PseuDB only allow table instance to execute CRUD.
 This concept is borrowed from lowdb.

+- **Return object instead of ID** PseuDB will return new object with ID after the data is inserted.
+It is good for Restful API to present the latest data on the database.

 - **Format of database is not compatible** Database file created by TinyDB will not be compatible with PseuDB, because data structure stored as list in PseuDB instead of dict in TinyDB.